apache/flink/docs/ops/upgrading.md

 Flink DataStream programs are typically designed to run for long periods of time such as weeks, months, or even years.
 As with all long-running services, Flink streaming applications need to be maintained, which includes fixing bugs, implementing improvements, or migrating an application to a Flink cluster of a later version.

-This document describes how to update a Flink streaming application and how migrate a running streaming application to a different Flink cluster.
+This document describes how to update a Flink streaming application and how to migrate a running streaming application to a different Flink cluster.

 ## Restarting Streaming Applications